pydata/xarray/doc/user-guide/io.rst

-Whilst netCDF groups can only be loaded individually as ``Dataset`` objects, a whole file of many nested groups can be loaded as a single :py:class:`xarray.core.datatree.DataTree` object.
-To open a whole netCDF file as a tree of groups use the :py:func:`open_datatree` function.
-To save a DataTree object as a netCDF file containing many groups, use the :py:meth:`xarray.core.datatree.DataTree.to_netcdf` method.
+Whilst netCDF groups can only be loaded individually as ``Dataset`` objects, a whole file of many nested groups can be loaded as a single :py:class:`xarray.DataTree` object.
+To open a whole netCDF file as a tree of groups use the :py:func:`xarray.open_datatree` function.
+To save a DataTree object as a netCDF file containing many groups, use the :py:meth:`xarray.DataTree.to_netcdf` method.

 .. _netcdf.group.warning: